jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 ### 25 Application of sections 103(1)﻿(ja), 110AB, and 111
 Sections 103(1)﻿(ja), 110AB, and 111 (as amended by the 2025 amendment Act) apply to an employer’s conduct on or after the commencement date in relation to an act by an employee described in section 110AB(2) that occurs before the commencement date.

+### Part 9 — Provisions relating to Employment Relations Amendment Act 2026

+### 26 Interpretation
+In this Part,—
+  - **2026 amendment Act** means the Employment Relations Amendment Act 2026
+  - **commencement date** means the date on which the 2026 amendment Act comes into force
+  - **different position** , in relation to an employee, means a position that is different from the position that the employee held immediately before the commencement date
+  - **same position** , in relation to an employee, means the position that the employee held immediately before the commencement date.

+**Provision relating to specified contractors**

+### 27 Person is specified contractor on and from commencement date unless proceedings brought before commencement
+(1) This clause applies to a person—
+  (a) who, on the commencement date, meets the definition of a specified contractor in relation to an arrangement that the person entered into before the commencement date; but
+  (b) only if, as at the commencement date, proceedings under section 6 have not been brought before the Authority or the court in respect of the person to determine whether the person is an employee in relation to the arrangement.
+(2) The person is a specified contractor in relation to the arrangement on and from the commencement date.
+(3) Subclause (2) applies even if, on or after the commencement date,— (a) the person (or another person on the person’s behalf) brings proceedings under section 6 before the Authority to determine whether the person is an employee in relation to the arrangement; and
+  (b) the Authority determines that the person is an employee in relation to the period of the arrangement that falls before the commencement date.
+(4) In this clause,—
+  - **arrangement** means an arrangement under which a person agrees with another person () to perform work for person B or facilitated by person B
+  - **specified contractor** has the meaning given to it by section 6(7).

+**Provisions relating to specified remuneration threshold**

+### 28 Section 67I does not apply to certain employees for period of up to 12 months
+(1) Section 67I does not apply in respect of an employee whose annual remuneration meets or exceeds the specified remuneration threshold if the employee—
+  (a) holds the same position with the employer by whom they were employed immediately before the commencement date; or (b) as a result of a restructuring, holds a different position with the employer by whom they were employed immediately before the commencement date; or
+  (c) as a result of a restructuring, holds a different position with an employer other than the employer by whom they were employed immediately before the commencement date.
+(2) Subclause (1) applies in respect of the employee for as long as subclause (1)﻿(a), (b), or (c) applies to the employee or for a period of 12 months from the commencement date, whichever ends first.
+(3) Despite subclauses (1) and (2), the employee and their employer may agree in writing, as a term of the employee’s employment, that section 67I applies in respect of the employee.

+### 29 Section 113A does not apply to certain employees dismissed within 12 months of commencement
+(1) Section 113A does not apply in respect of an employee whose annual remuneration meets or exceeds the specified remuneration threshold if—
+  (a) the employee is dismissed by their employer within 12 months of the commencement date; and (b) at the time of the dismissal, the employee—
+    (i) holds the same position with the employer by whom they were employed immediately before the commencement date; or (ii) as a result of a restructuring, holds a different position with the employer by whom they were employed immediately before the commencement date; or
+    (iii) as a result of a restructuring, holds a different position with an employer other than the employer by whom they were employed immediately before the commencement date.
+(2) Despite subclause (1), the employee and their employer may agree in writing, as a term of the employee’s employment, that section 113A applies in respect of the employee.

+### 30 Application of dispute resolution procedures that enable employees to bring personal grievance or legal proceedings
+(1) This clause applies in respect of a dispute resolution procedure— (a) that is contained in an employment agreement that was entered into before the commencement date; and (b) that has the effect of enabling an employee, who may not bring a personal grievance or legal proceedings in respect of a dismissal under this Act as amended by the 2026 amendment Act, to bring a personal grievance or legal proceedings in respect of a dismissal.
+(2) The dispute resolution procedure applies on and from the commencement date as if the procedure did not have the effect of enabling the employee to bring a personal grievance or legal proceedings in respect of a dismissal.

+### 31 Specified remuneration threshold must not increase before 1 July 2027
+Despite section 113B(2), the specified remuneration threshold must not increase before 1 July 2027.

+### 32 Application of section 113B to first increase of specified remuneration threshold
+Section 113B applies in respect of the first increase of the specified remuneration threshold as if a reference to the year of last increase were a reference to the year in which the 2026 amendment Act commenced.

 ## Schedule 1 — Essential services